james-stevens/pyrar/INSTALL_ON_UBUNTU_SERVER/README.md

 instead.
 For `webui` and `engine` I have used the role name as the login name, to simplify the configuration.

 Where the role & login name are different, you must specify the role's value as an array of two items `[usernane,password]`, but where the role & login name are the same, you only need to specify the password as a string.
-For exmaple
+For example

 	"webui": "some-webui-password",